 Steve Vai performed his piece ‘The Aching Hunger’ last may 2003 in Amsterdam, Paradiso with the Metropole Orchestra.
 This interview took place may 21th 2004 in Hilversum at the Metropole rehearsal building, NOB studios.
 The guitar player in the Metropole is my former teacher and he had mentioned RHP to Steve, so this conversation actually began with Steve asking me some questions.
 Steve’s wife Pia was sitting next to him during the interview.
 This interview plus some extras will be printed in the upcoming issue of Guitar Magazine.

-Photo’s by Jan Meijer.
+Photo’s by Richard Hallebeek.
 Copyright 2005 Guitar Magazine

-(Vai)I heard you played and recorded with Shawn Lane, but I heard he died?
+(Vai)I heard you played and recorded with Shawn Lane, but did he pass away?
 What happened exactly to him?

 :: Some lung complication from what I’ve understood.

 (Pia) ‘wow’ (Steve) What’s the album you did together?

 :: It’s called RHP, we got a great band there, Lale Larson on keys, Brett Garsed is playing there too.
 Let me give you the album..